-Description Holds initial values fornear static and global variables in the NEAR_I segment.
-These values are copied from NEAR_ID to NEAR_I at application startup.
-This segment cannot be placed in memory by using the $-P$ directive for packed placement, because the contents must be continuous.
-Instead, when you define this segment in the linker configuration file, the $-Z$ directive must be used.
-Segment memory type CODE Memory placement Flash.
-This segment must be placed within the address range $0 \times 0 - 0 \times 7FFFFF$.
-Access type Read-only
+Description Holds \\near static and global initialized variables initialized by copying from the segment NEAR\ID at application startup.

+This segment cannot be placed in memory by using the -P directive for packed placement, because the contents must be continuous.
+Instead, when you define this segment in the linker configuration file, the -Z directive must be used.